jrburke/module/README.md

 to support this work.
 This increases the learning curve for HTML, and needing to couple the ES and HTML changes together is a sign of a more complicated design.
+* It is hard to support a REPL or jsbin-style "just type JS" with the syntax forms.
 * There are complications around default export and named export, and how that looks like to `System.import`: for example, it would be ugly if a user had to reference a `.default` property in the import success callback, where in the